sLukie/APIGITWorkShop/exercises/GithubEx.md

 ![alt text](../imgs/G2.png "Clone the repository")

-4. Change something, create a file, whatever you want
+4. Try your repository changing something, create a file, whatever you want

 5. In your terminal type